micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-26-rashi_en.md

 <b>In the valley of Gerar.</b> Far away from the city.

 ### passuk 18
-<b>Returned, excavated.</b> [Meaning:] those wells that they had dug in the days of his father Avraham and which the Philistines had stopped up, before Yitzchak departed from Gerar he again dug them.
+<b>Returned, excavated.</b> [Meaning:] those wells that they had dug in the days of his father Avraham and which the Philistines had stopped up, before Yitzchok departed from Gerar he again dug them.

 ### passuk 19